-12. The Eastern Aleutians
+12. Visit the volcanoes of the Eastern Aleutians

 Sweeping west of the Alaska Peninsula like a jagged line of braille towards Russia, the barren, windswept Aleutian Islands – home to 27 of the 46 most active volcanoes in America – are as dramatic as they are remote.
-The jewel of the archipelago is its East Borough, where intrepid travellers will be rewarded with miles of raw, untamed landscape, smoking volcanic craters, ancient Aleut village sites, and an array of birds and marine life.
+The jewel of the archipelago is its East Borough, where intrepid travellers will be rewarded with miles of raw, untamed Alaskan scenery, smoking volcanic craters, ancient Aleut village sites, and an array of birds and marine life.

-13. The Chugach Mountains
+13. Hike through the easily accessible Chugach Mountains

 A major transportation route during the Klondike Gold Rush, this 33-mile hiking trail connects the village of Dyea, near the pretty southeastern cruise port of Skagway, with Bennet in British Colombia, Canada.
 But the Chilkoot Trail isn’t just famous for its historical relics (look out for the tramway boiler); the scenery, from coastal rainforest to alpine views, glaciers to suspended river crossings – is just superb.